GAPS Dissertation Award (pdf)

 Who can nominate candidates for the award?

 Doctoral advisors who are members of GAPS can nominate candidates for the award.
 Submissions by the candidates themselves are also possible, provided that they are themselves members of GAPS.
-Eligible for submission are excellent dissertations in the field of Anglophone postcolonial studies that were completed in the years 2018 and 2019 (this refers to the date of the last doctoral examination).
+Eligible for submission are excellent dissertations in the field of Anglophone postcolonial studies that were completed between January 1, 2020, and December 31, 2021 (this refers to the date of the last doctoral examination).

 How does the nomination process work?